 Annual Community Dialogue on Early Education and Care: This annual event brings together federal, local, and state administrators with providers, policymakers, educators, and many others seeking to improve the quality and effectiveness of early childhood education.

-Diversity: Wheelock promotes and supports diversity among its faculty, staff, and students.
+Diversity and Inclusion: Wheelock promotes and supports diversity and inclusion among its faculty, staff, and students.

 Innovation Agenda: Wheelock continuously invests in new technology, but our goal is to make innovation part of the very fabric of the College.

 Mattahunt Community Center Partnership: This partnership between Wheelock, the City of Boston, and the Mattapan neighborhood is a model for sustainable collaboration and civic engagement.

 Sustainability: Wheelock's commitment to sustainability includes "green" buildings and a focus on campus-wide recycling.